qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

   events : {
     "custom": "qx.event.type.Data"
-  }
+  },
   ...
 })
 ```

 ## Annotations

-Annotations are the ability to add meta data to classes so that the meta data
+Annotations are the ability to add metadata to classes so that the metadata
-can be accessed at runtime; the meta data can be added to individual members,
+can be accessed at runtime; the metadata can be added to individual members,
 properties, statics, constructor, destructor, or the whole class.
 See the
 [dedicated documentation on Annotations](annotations.md).

-## Object Ids